getml/getml.com/src/docs/predicting/predicting.md

 ```

 When you call `fit()` on a pipeline, the entire pipeline will be trained.

+> __Note__:
+> The time estimation for training a pipeline is a rough estimate.
+Occassionally, the training time can be significantly longer than the estimate.
+But the pipeline will never silently crash.
+Given enough time, computations will always finish.

 Note that [`Pipeline`](getml/pipeline/Pipeline) comes with dependency tracking.
 That means it can figure out on its own what has changed and what needs to be trained again.